 PaperCut helps reduce waste and increases print security in our libraries and computing labs.
 After printing from a computer, your job will be held for up to 12 hours until you log in to a release station to "release" the job to the printer for printing.
 You can delete print jobs from your queue if you don't want them or just allow them to expire after 12 hours.

 Where can I print with PaperCut Mobility Print?

-HP Printers and Release Stations can be found in
+HP Printers and release stations and/or contactless print release can be found in

 - Clapp Library - 2 printers on the main floor reading room and 1 printer in the Knapp Center